-The One Water Chapter outlines relevant language related to water, wastewater, and septic in the Rural Area.
+The One Water Chapter outlines relevant language related to water, wastewater and septic in the Rural Area.

-Within the Rural Area, there are existing developments characterized as suburban enclaves or rural communities.
+Within the rural_Rural_area_Area_there are existing developments that are_characterized as suburban enclaves or rural communities.
 These are residential developments which have a more dense development pattern and character, usually 1 or 2 du/ga.
 These enclaves are recognized through the placement of land use categories that permit densities higher than 1 du/5 acres.

-New development of a character similar to the established community will be permitted to infill in a limited manner but not be permitted to expand into areas designated with lower land use densities.
+New development of a character similar to the established community will be permitted to infill in a limited manner, but not be permitted to expand into areas designated with lower land use densities.

 Rural communities, such as Lutz, Keystone Odessa, and Thonotosassa will specifically be addressed through community-based planning efforts.
-These communities, and others like them, have historically served as centers for community activities within the rural environment
+These communities, and others like them, have historically served as centers for community activities within the rural environment.

-Objective 1.2: The Rural Area is intended to provide areas for long-term agricultural uses, large lot rural residential uses and undeveloped natural areas.
+Objective-4 1.2: The Rural Area will is intended to provide areas for long-long-term agricultural uses and, large lot rural residential uses low density rural residential uses which can exist without the threat of urban or suburban encroachment, with the goal that no more than 20% of all population growth within the County will occur in the Rural Area. and undeveloped natural areas.